lmc2179/lmc2179.github.io/drafts/causalimpact.md

 # Stress testing our counterfactual model: Placebo trials and assumption robustness

+Important assumptions:
+* DAG is correct
+* More specifically none of the things we control for are downstream of the treatment variable in the DAG

+Placebo

+Sensitivity

 # Causal inference is everywhere you look, and now you get to do it too

 # Draft ideas